Arash217/OBA-browser-technologies-1819/README.md

 and not the default font of the browser that would cause the website to look different on different systems/browsers.

 #### Solution(s)
-Added the Verdana font family as fallback.
-The sans-serif fallback is still used as the last fallback.
+Added the Verdana font family as fallback since it looks similar to Open Sans.
+The sans-serif is still used as the last fallback.

 ### Cookies
 Didn't use cookies.